MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/link-unfurling.md

       }
       ```

-1. Preauth card (for auth only): Create a card preview to unfurl your links for users who don't have your app installed.
+1. Preauth card (for `auth` only): Create a card preview to unfurl your links for users who don't have your app installed.
 You can either create a pre-templated card or add relevant placeholder fields for the users to update.
-Users can learn about the app even before they’ve installed it.
+Users can learn about the app even before they install it.

    You can create a customized card and add relevant fields.
 The users can fill in the required information as per the fields.
 The following image illustrates a customized card preview: